 That time I was a whitehat hacker

 I’ve been trying to find a replacement for github streaks after they removed them a few months ago.
 I was pretty happy to find GithubOriginalStreak which had browser plugins for Chrome, Firefox, and Opera.
-After installing it and noticing it wasn’t correctly reporting streak lengths, I dug into its source code and was surprised to see it was using github gists as a datastore for streak information.
+After installing the plugin and noticing it wasn’t correctly reporting streak lengths, I dug into its source code and was surprised to see it was using github gists as a datastore for streak information.

 This presented a few problems: